 MS and Weather

 Research suggests that the disease may be more active during the summer months.
 Heat and high humidity may also temporarily worsen symptoms.
-Very cold temperatures and sudden changes in temperature may aggravate symptoms as well.
+Very cold temperatures and sudden changes in temperature may aggravate symptoms, as well.

 Treating MS: Medications

 While there is no cure for MS, there are "disease-modifying drugs" that can reduce the frequency and severity of MS attacks.
 Use can result in less damage to the brain and spinal cord over time, slowing the progression of disability.
 When an attack does occur, high-dose corticosteroids can help cut it short.
-Many medications are also available to manage troubling MS symptoms, such as muscle spasms, incontinence, and pain.
+Many drugs are also available to manage troubling MS symptoms, such as muscle spasms, incontinence, and pain.

 Treating MS: Pain Management

 About half of people with MS develop some form of pain, either as a result of a short circuit in the nervous system or because of muscle spasms or strain.
 Doctors may prescribe antidepressants and anticonvulsant medications to ease nerve pain.
-Pain medicines and anti-spasm medicines may also be used.
+Pain medicines and anti-spasm drugs may also be used.
 Muscle pain often responds well to massage and physical therapy.
-Be sure to discuss your options with your doctor if you find yourself in pain.
+Be sure to discuss the options with your doctor if you find yourself in pain.

 Treating MS: Physical Therapy

-If MS affects your balance, coordination, or muscle strength, you can learn to compensate.
-Physical therapy can help you strengthen muscles, combat stiffness, and get around more easily.
-Occupational therapy can help you retain coordination in your hands for dressing and writing.
+If MS affects balance, coordination, or muscle strength, you can learn to compensate.
+Physical therapy can help strengthen muscles, combat stiffness, and get around more easily.
+Occupational therapy can help retain coordination in your hands for dressing and writing.
 And if you're having trouble speaking or swallowing, a speech therapist can help.